 Without Purpose The Joke Is On You

 What is this ironic joke, you might ask?
-It’s the same joke that most people have played on themselves as they wake up in the morning and head to work.
+It’s the same joke that most people play on themselves as they wake up in the morning and head to work.

 It’s the joke that, in both of these situations, you are just like a farm animal, or in the terms of the joke, you are one.

-In both cases, you are put in your little pen, told to follow the rules, and if you are committed enough, you will make your way to success, but it will burn you up in the process.
+You are put in your little pen, told to follow the rules, and if you are committed enough, you will make your way to success.
+No ones says that it will burn you up in the process.
 All for achieving someone else’s goals.

 This doesn’t apply to all of us.
 But, if you’re one of those people that gives your entire life to a job you hate, just to make money for things you don’t need, and feel trapped in this Groundhogs Day routine, then this my friend, applies to you.

-Sure, we go into a job, seeing it for what it is, a business transaction, a way to get that next iPhone or pay the bills.
+We go into a job seeing it for what it is, a business transaction, a way to get that next iPhone or pay the bills.